bl1tzkr13g/self-sufficiency-wiki/docs/cookery/fats/lard.md

 ## What is Lard?

 Lard is the rendered fat from pigs.
-It is softer and more spreadable than tallow, with a lower melting point, and has been a staple cooking fat for centuries. **Leaf lard**, the fat from around the pig’s kidneys, is prized for its neutral flavor in pastries.
+Softer than tallow with a lower melting point. **Leaf lard** from around the kidneys is prized for neutral pastry flavor.

 ![Picture: Bowl of lard](placeholder-lard.jpg)